maxibove13/rheos/README.md

    pip install -r requirements.txt
    ```

-3. Install python matlab.engine in order to run matlab functions from python
+3. (Optionally) Install python matlab.engine in order to run matlab functions from python

    i.
 Open a matlab session and obtain the root path of matlab